Jewel-Git/Ramen_Ratings/README.md

 ## Dataset Description

 #### THE BIG LIST
 The Big List is a list of reviews for ramen products across different brands and countries.
-The dataset can be found on THE RAMEN RATER(The Big List [https://www.theramenrater.com/resources-2/the-list/].
+The dataset can be found on THE RAMEN RATER([The Big List](https://www.theramenrater.com/resources-2/the-list/).
 The dataset contains 4120 rows of reviewed Ramen products across 7 different properties(columns) which are Review #,Brand,Variety,Style,Country,Stars,T.

 Some background: these reviews are based on the personal preferences of the owner of The Ramen Rater, not on sales of popularity.
 Scores are in .25 increments – rounding is NOT recommended.
 Think of letter grading; a 3.5 score out of 5 stars – (3.5 * 2) * 10 = 70 = C. So, rounding a 3.5 to a 4.0 doesn’t reflect it correctly.